emmett-framework/emmett/docs/app_and_modules.md

 As you can see, we can bind the module to a specific host with the `hostname` parameter, instead of using `url_prefix`.
 Considering our blog example, we can bind it to *blog.ourhost.tld*.

-We mentioned that the `name` parameter of `AppModule` object is instead used by weppy for the URLs *namespacing*.
+We mentioned that the `name` parameter of the application modules is instead used by weppy for the URLs *namespacing*.
 To completely understand this and to dive into subsequent considerations, you can read the [Routing](./routing) chapter.